easybotics/t3-rpi-config-script/README.md

 ## Extra!

 To backup the image you created, insert the SD card into a device running linux with enough free storage space to comfortably hold the full size of your pi.
-THen find the device name by running sudo fdisk -l and looking for something like:
+Then find the device name by running sudo fdisk -l and looking for something like:
 ```
 Disk /dev/sda: 14.9 GiB, 15931539456 bytes, 31116288 sectors